How To Mount A Trailer Axle Straight

 Of all the important things to do when building a trailer, getting axle(s) right is near the top of the list.
 It is the position on the trailer, yes, and proper axle alignment as well.
 When you mount a trailer axle correct, it makes a big difference for overall safety, tire wear, and towing stability.
 When the axle position and axle alignment all all correct, the trailer is so much more pleasant to tow.

 In this article we look at How to Mount a Trailer Axle(s) Straight and True.
+Of course this assumes some other things, like making your tongue is centered and true, so read that article first.
 Use the steps in the guide below to build your trailer right.

 Does Your Trailer Run Like A Dog?